John Kenneth Hilliard: United Artists

 After the release of The Jazz Singer, all the major film companies were racing to hire audio engineers so they could record and reproduce sound for film.
 Through common acquaintances at Electrical Research Products, Inc. (ERPI) within Western Electric, Hilliard was contacted and hired by United Artists Studios (UA) in Hollywood, California in 1928 because of his studies in physics, engineering and acoustics.
 Having left his Masters studies behind in Minnesota, Hilliard, not yet 28 years old, supervised all sound recording for Coquette, UA's first talking motion picture.
-Western Electric provided recording equipment, but the specific techniques for achieving best sound on film had to be developed by hard work and imagination.
+Western Electric provided recording equipment, but the specific techniques for achieving the best sound on film had to be developed by hard work and imagination.
 Hilliard's ground-breaking methods later became industry standards.

 MGM

 In 1933, MGM hired Hilliard away from UA.
 His first assignment was to fix their problematic recording amplifiers whose overall phase shift measured out to a voice-distorting 1500 degrees.
 Hilliard's solution was to use higher linearity transformers obtained from Lansing Manufacturing Company, in consultation with founder Jim Lansing.
-Earlier, Hilliard had befriended a laboratory associate of his wife's, Dr. John Blackburn, and in 1934, he helped Blackburn get a position as design engineer at Lansing Manufacturing.
+Earlier, Hilliard had befriended a laboratory associate of his wife's, Dr. John Blackburn, and in 1934, he helped Blackburn get a position as a design engineer at Lansing Manufacturing.
 The following year, Hilliard and his team at MGM solved the problem of recording Nelson Eddy's strong operatic baritone alongside Jeanette MacDonald's flat and weak soprano voice, picking up an Academy Award for Sound Recording on the duo's first film together: Naughty Marietta.

 As part of his work to reduce the weight of sound equipment at MGM, Hilliard approached James "Jim" Cannon of Cannon Electric in Los Angeles regarding the machining of a smaller, lighter version of Cannon's heavy-duty electrical connectors that Western Electric had been using for motors and microphones.
 The resulting lightweight six-pin Cannon connector eventually evolved to become the industry standard three-pin connector for microphones; the XLR connector.
 Though the Great Depression was underway, Cannon Electric was kept very busy producing the popular connectors for film studios.

 While at MGM, Hilliard was asked by Gordon Mitchell to chair the Motion Picture Research Council's sound committee.
 Hilliard's first task was standardizing a uniform method of reproducing film sound in the theater.
 He began by standardizing recording techniques among eight major film studios.
 Later, with Harry Kimball, he helped develop the 1938 "Academy Curve", a standard filter that attenuated recorded noise above 2,000 Hz while retaining prominent voice reproduction characteristics.